 Gracie LaGarde (BS Genetics 2024)

-When I first started operations of the "Wares Lab" I was immediately aware that I was not sufficiently experienced or trained in all of the complications and benefits that come from the real lives of diverse humans being part of our mission.
+When I first started operations of the "Wares Lab" I was immediately aware that I was not sufficiently experienced or trained in all of the complications and benefits that come from the real lives of humans being part of our mission.
 Interpersonal problems, neurodiversity, diversity in sexuality, financial and family concerns, health problems are all part of our lives.

-I make mistakes too and have had them recognized by folks in my lab and among my colleagues; I accept that, and try to learn from these instances.
 I learn something every day about how we can all contribute to a better, more content and happier workplace - and the productivity will follow that charge, not the other way around.